 - Energy Star Appliances – Energy Star appliances save money in the long run by meeting or often exceeding government energy efficiency standards.

 - Kitchen Composters – Composting allows you to turn much of your food waste into fertilizer for your gardening and landscaping needs.

 - Induction Cooktops and Gas cooktops – Both induction cooktops and fast-boiling gas cooktops produce less energy waste than traditional coil ranges.

 - Efficient Dishwashers – The right dishwasher can save more water than handwashing your dishes would.

 - Smaller Appliances – Small appliances not only fit into tight spaces, with smaller heating and cooling footprints, but they also offer energy and water savings.
 Additionally, many of these micro-models are high performance to justify their smaller stature.

 Storage additions to your cabinets are likely to cost you.
 This includes semi-custom additions, such as rollout trays, extending the cabinets to the ceiling, and extra shelves.
 While many will find them to be worthwhile purchases, you’ll want to have these additional costs planned into your budget so that they aren’t a surprise.
-Functionality is a good splurge for your home.
+Functionality is a good splurge for your dream home.

 Prioritizing Your Kitchen Space

 Prioritizing your kitchen space means putting the things you are most likely to use in the easiest to reach spots.
 This means that meal planners should have meal storage and proportion supplies close by while bakers should have easy access to baking tools and pans.